April O’Neil’s mullet game is fierce indeed!

 Once indoors, your turtles can jump, crouch, and swing their signature ninja weapons straight ahead, up, or down.
 You can also find various sub-weapons in the form of ninja stars, boomerangs, and the almighty magic scrolls.
 These will extend your attack range greatly, but have limited shots.
 As a nice touch, however, your boomerang shots won’t decrease if you catch each one on the rebound.
 Since balance within your party is an issue (one I’ll address in more detail below), these sub-weapons are very important for the turtles with weaker primary weapon attacks.
 One final important pickup is the health restoring pizza.
 When you find a pizza, make sure to use it well by switching to a turtle with low health before grabbing it.
 Remember its location, too, since pizzas and other items will replenish when you exit and re-enter an area and “farming” these items as needed makes your quest much easier.

 Overall, I really like the action in these side-view portions.
 They control a lot like those in an earlier Konami title I played recently: The 1987 Japan exclusive Getsu Fūma Den for Famicom.
 The Turtles walk slower and jump higher than Fūma does in that game, but the overall feel is very similar.
-This also extends to the large gallery of grotesque enemies that re-spawn readily and often take multiple hits to kill.
+This also extends to the large gallery of grotesque enemies which re-spawn readily and often take multiple hits to kill.
 In fact, you can think of TMNT as a whole as a bit of a spiritual sequel to Getsu Fūma Den, except without the clunky 3D mazes.
-It also has some striking visual similarities with yet another past Konami game: The Goonies II.
+In other aspects, it also loosely resembles yet another past Konami game: The Goonies II.
 Some of the building interiors resemble those in Goonies II, the map on the pause screen is similar, and the boomerang weapon handles almost identically.

-I also really liked the graphics and sound in TMNT.
-Instead of trying to make it look like the cartoon show, the artists opted for a grittier style that more closely resembles the comics.
-Nothing in this game in cute, that’s for sure.
+I also really loved the graphics and sound in TMNT.
+Instead of trying to make it look like the cartoon show, the artists opted for a grittier style more closely resembling the comics.
+Nothing in this game is cute, that’s for sure.
 It’s quite a difference from the more colorful style adopted for later Turtles games like the well-known arcade beat-’em-ups.
 They even packed in a lot of nice little details, such as each turtle being a different shade of green.
-The music is all original, with the exception of a couple second riff on the cartoon’s main theme that plays when you defeat a boss.
-It’s excellent stuff and even has a bit of a funky side, much like the tracks in The Adventures of Bayou Billy, also by the same composer.
+The music is all original, with the exception of a couple second riff on the cartoon’s main theme when you defeat a boss.
+It’s excellent stuff and even has a bit of a funky side, much like the tracks in The Adventures of Bayou Billy.

 I don’t believe in holding a game’s difficulty against it, however.
 Some games are harder than others and that’s okay.
 I do have a couple more serious issues with TMNT, though: The party balancing and the boss encounters.